commandus/lorawan-storage/README.md

 Plugin files are:

+- storage-json (libstorage-json.so or libstorage-json.DLL)
 - storage-gen (libstorage-gen.so or libstorage-gen.DLL)
 - storage-mem (libstorage-mem.so or libstorage-mem.DLL)
 - storage-sqlite (libstorage-sqlite.so or libstorage-sqlite.DLL)

 Option -s set plugin file name and class prefix for device identities and gateways e.g.

+- -s storage-json:Json
 - -s storage-gen:Gen:Memory
 - -s storage-mem:Memory
 - -s storage-sqlite:Sqlite (if configured with ENABLE_SQLITE option)